VildeBruhn/vildebruhn.github.io/index.md

 __Dates:__ August 31 – September 1, 2026

 __Location:__ Friedrich-Alexander-Universität, Geozentrum Nordbayern, Germany (as part of the [Analytical Paleobiology Summer School](https://www.paleosynthesis.nat.fau.de/science-schools/) organized by [PaleoSynthesis](https://www.paleosynthesis.nat.fau.de/))

+Please see the [schedule]({% link schedule.md %}) for a detailed overview of the teaching in this workshop.